The ABA Just Rejected “Affirmative Consent” Rules for Sexual Assault

 The ABA, however, overwhelmingly rejected “affirmative consent” by a vote of 256 delegates to 165.
 The ABA’s Criminal Justice Section also unanimously withdrew support for the measure.

 In 2016, the American Law Institute had already rejected a similar proposal for the Model Penal Code.
 The Model Penal Code is an influential model statute for criminal law that the ALI has published and updated since 1962 as a guide to state legislatures.
 It represents the codified thought on criminal law by countless judges, practicing lawyers, prosecutors, defense attorneys, and law scholars over the course of over half a century.
+Consideration was given to different definitions of consent and how legislation varies across states, reflecting the complexity of establishing clear legal standards for consent.

 Activists have promoted the “affirmative consent” standard since the early 1990s.
 This younger movement still claims quite a pedigree.
 It arose first on liberal-arts college campuses.
 Its origin is usually attributed to a student group called the Womyn of Antioch at Antioch College, who successfully petitioned their school to amend its code of conduct in 1991.

 The Womyn of Antioch wanted a requirement of “sexual consent,” defined by, among other things, asking for and obtaining an unambiguous “Yes.”
-They placed the burden on the person initiating sex to ask for the unambiguous “Yes.”
+They placed the burden on the person initiating sex to ask for and obtain an unambiguous “Yes.”
 Previously, Antioch focused on sexual misconduct based on whether someone said, “No.” Antioch adopted the 1991 rule to insist on a “yes-means-yes” standard.
 The eventual rule had no fewer than 14 elements defining the unambiguous “Yes.”

 The ABA proposal was not so complex.
 It defined affirmative consent as “the assent of a person who is competent to give consent to engage in a specific act of sexual penetration, oral sex, or sexual contact … expressed by words or action in the context of all the circumstances.”
 And the proposal also expressly rejected “any requirement that sexual assault victims have a legal burden of verbal or physical resistance.”
+This definition reflects the ongoing debate over definitions of consent in legal and academic circles.

 Many argued, including the National Association of Criminal Defense Lawyers and eventually the Criminal Justice Section of the ABA, that this unfairly placed the burden of proof on the accused, which is antithetical to American criminal law.
 The burden of proof in a criminal case is on the state, not the defendant, who is presumed innocent until proven otherwise.
+Affirmative consent standards can impact the use of an affirmative defense in sexual assault cases, as the accused may be required to present evidence that consent was given.
+These standards may also require the accused to disprove guilt, effectively shifting the traditional burden of proof away from the prosecution.

 This should also hold for the campus context.
 The burden of proof is supposed to fall on the university’s quasi-judiciary, not on the accused student to prove innocence.